Lightning-Universe/lightning-bolts/docs/source/reinforce_learn.rst

 ----------------------
 The following models are based on Policy Gradients.
 Unlike the Q learning models shown before, Policy based models do not try and learn the specifc values of state or state action pairs.
 Instead it cuts out the middle man and directly learns the policy distribution.
+In Policy Gradient models we update our network parameters in the direction suggested by our policy gradient in order to find a policy that produces the highest results.

 Policy Gradient Key Points:
     - Outputs a distribution of actions instead of discrete Q values